Difficulty

 - For any outdoor faucets with cut-off valves, be sure they are closed and faucets are drained.
 You can also protect them by using faucet covers throughout the winter months.

-- If cold weather settles in and you notice temperatures beginning to drop, start a small drip of both hot water and cold water in the kitchen, bath, laundry areas and any other faucets in the home.
-A small water drip is all that is needed to keep water moving through the system and prevent frozen pipes.
+- Keep water moving through your water system.
+If cold weather settles in and you notice temperatures beginning to drop, start a small drip in your faucets.
+Keep this drip going in the kitchen, bath, laundry areas and any other faucets in the home.

-- Be sure to alert a trusted neighbor if you'll be away more than a few days, and ask them to check periodically to make sure that the measures you have taken in preventing frozen pipes worked and that nothing has ruptured.
+- Be sure to alert a friend or trusted neighbor if you'll be away more than a few days.
+Ask them to check periodically to make sure that the measures you have taken in preventing frozen pipes worked and that nothing has ruptured.

 - Turn on the faucet.
 If there is only a drip or trickle of water, you may have a frozen pipe.